 What is CBD Oil?

-CBD isolate is purely CBD, meaning that all additional cannabinoids and terpenes have been removed.
+CBD isolate contains only pure CBD, meaning that all additional cannabinoids and terpenes have been removed.
 CBD, by itself, offers no entourage effect.
 Though, it still has many beneficial qualities that help maintain homeostasis.

 Why Do People Use CBD Oil?